From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: LLMs for Detecting and Fixing Vulnerabilities in a Unified Process

 \subsection{LLMs for Detecting and Fixing Vulnerabilities in Self-produced Code}

-As we discussed in Section~\ref{sec:indroducedVulnerabilities}, code generated by LLMs may contain various vulnerabilities.
-However, researchers demonstrated that it is possible to re-prompt LLMs to identify and fix those vulnerabilities.
-This approach has demonstrated that iterative prompting can lead to significant improvements in code security.
+As we discussed in Section~\ref{sec:indroducedVulnerabilities}, code generated by LLMs may contain security vulnerabilities.
+However, several studies show that it is possible to re-prompt LLMs to identify and fix those vulnerabilities.

-The research conducted by Liu et al.~\cite{liu2024no} has shown promising results in addressing security vulnerabilities using ChatGPT, with over 89\% of vulnerabilities successfully mitigated during a multi-round fixing process.
-In this approach, Liu et al. interacted with ChatGPT over several rounds, giving feedback on the provided code, and asking for improvements until the vulnerabilities were fixed.
-Khoury et al.~\cite{khoury2023secure} conducted a study where they first instructed ChatGPT to generate programs targeting certain vulnerabilities.
-Once ChatGPT provided the code, they analyzed it to identify any evident vulnerabilities.
-If vulnerabilities were present, they prompted ChatGPT to identify them and produce a safer version of the code.
-The study showed that ChatGPT could correct several vulnerabilities with further prompts, but the process still needs a lot of human guidance.
+Liu et al.~\cite{liu2024no} demonstrated promising results in fixing security vulnerabilities using ChatGPT, with over 89\% of vulnerabilities successfully mitigated during a multi-round fixing process.
+In this approach, Liu et al. interacted with ChatGPT over several rounds, providing feedback on the generated code and asking for improvements.
+Similarly, Gong et al.~\cite{gong2024well} showed that LLMs often produce vulnerable code, with 75\% of the tested code classified as insecure.
+They further found that advanced LLMs can fix up to 60\% of insecure code from other LLMs, but perform poorly on their own code, a phenomenon named \textit{self-repair blind spots}.
+To address this, the authors developed a tool that uses LLMs in an iterative fix process supported by semantic analysis, improving the security of LLM-generated code.
+Finally, Khoury et al.~\cite{khoury2023secure} instructed ChatGPT to generate programs targeting certain vulnerabilities, then analyzed the code for evident vulnerabilities.
+If present, they re-prompted ChatGPT to identify them and produce a safer version.
+The study showed ChatGPT could fix several vulnerabilities when re-prompted, but still required significant human guidance.

-Gong et al.~\cite{gong2024well} investigated the performance of LLMs in code generation and vulnerability detection.
-Their results show that LLMs often produce code with vulnerabilities, with 75\% of the tested code classified insecure.
-The study found that LLMs generate insecure code due to limited risk awareness and struggle with high false positive rates in detecting their own vulnerabilities.
-While advanced LLMs can fix up to 60\% of insecure code from other LLMs, they perform poorly on their own code due to so-called \textit{self-repair blind spots}.
-To address these issues, the researchers developed a tool that utilizes LLMs in an iterative fix process, supported by semantic analysis, significantly enhancing the security of LLM-generated code.